Multiplicity of non-acyclic ${\rm SL}_2$-representations and L-functions of the odd-twisted Whitehead links: Odd-twisted Whitehead links

-\subsection{Double twist knots $J(2m,2n)$}
+\subsection{Double twist knots $J(2n,2l)$}

-In this section we consider $(-1/m)$-surgery on the twisted Whitehead link $W_{2n-1}$.
-The resulting knots are the genus one two-bridge knot $J(2m,2n)$.
+In this section, we consider $(-1/l)$-filling on the twisted Whitehead link $W_{2n-1}$.
+The resulting knots are genus one two-bridge knots $J(2n,2l)$.
 We deduce from \cref{theo:TW} that the torsion vanishes with multiplicity at least two on their character variety, proving \cref{coro:doubletwist}.